 The same method of assessment on the same imaging technique should be used to characterize each identified and recorded lesion at baseline and during follow-up visits.

-A summary of the methods of assessment (imaging modalities) to be used for RECIST 1.1 assessment of TLs, NTLs and new lesions, is provided in Table 12 below.
+A summary of the methods of assessment (imaging modalities) to be used for RECIST 1.1 assessment of TLs, NTLs and new lesions, is provided in Table 13, (please see below).